CXButterfly/C2SFA/README.md

 # C<sup>2</sup>SFA: Confidence- and Curvature-Guided Spline Feature Augmentation

 This repository contains the official PyTorch implementation of the paper:
-**"C<sup>2</sup>SFA: Confidence- and Curvature-Guided Spline Feature Augmentation for Single-Source Domain Generalization in Medical Image Segmentation"** (Currently Under Review).
+**"C<sup>2</sup>SFA: Confidence- and Curvature-Guided Spline Feature Augmentation for Single-Source Domain Generalization in Medical Image Segmentation"** .

 ## 📝 Abstract
 Medical image segmentation models often degrade on unseen domains because of differences in imaging modalities, acquisition protocols, and sequences.
 This work proposes **C<sup>2</sup>SFA**, a framework that jointly expands source variations in image and feature spaces: